mapcentia/vidi/README.md

 ## What is the goal for Vidi?
 The Vidi project aims to make it easy for organizations to use open source software for building geo-spatial applications.

-## Key features of Vidi
+## Vidi enables you to
-- Ready to use front-end for GC2.
-- Handles non-tiled, tiled and vector layers.
+- Display GC2 layers as either non-tiled, tiled or vector.
-- Advanced query of data using geometry and buffers.
+- Query data using geometry and buffers.
-- Drawing tools.
-Add measurements, styles and labels.
+- Add drawings with measurements, styles and labels.
-- Scaled PDF print based on Mustache template.
+- Print scaled PDF maps based on Mustache templates.
-- Vector layers can be filtered.
+- Filter vector layers.
 An arbitrary number of filter expressions can be applied.
-- Table view of vector layers.
+- View table of vector layers.
 See the attributes and link to the geometry on the map.
 - Customize how the looks by adding your own Mustache templates.
-- Vidi is a Progressive Web App (PWA).
-    - Vidi starts without network.
-And always starts quick.
-    - Vector layers are cached, so they can be used without network.
-    - A change in source code will generated a new version hash, which will trigger the Service Workers to re-install the application.
-    - Base layers can be partial caches in browser for use without network.
-    - Editor.
-Both tile and vector layers can be edited.
-Edits can be done without network.
-- Side-by-side base layers.
+- Use side-by-side swipe base layers.
 Swipe between two base layers.
 - Save, restore and share projects.
 A project comprises the extent of the map, which background map is visible and which layers are turned on, which filters are applied as well as your drawings.
-You can share a project by sharing a URL.
-If you are not logged in, projects will be linked to the browser you are using.
-Otherwise, they will be stored under your user login.
-It is possible to transfer projects from browser to login.
-- Kepler.gl module.
-Select layers in Vidi and start Kepler.gl with them.
+- Select layers in Vidi and start Kepler.gl with them.
 Kepler.gl is embedded in Vidi.
-- Extension mechanism.
-Write your own modules 1)
+- Write your own modules with an extension mechanism.
+1)
+- Use Vidi as a Progressive Web App (PWA).
+    - Start Vidi without network.
+    - Caches vector layers in browser, so they can be used without network.
+    - Partial caches tiled baselayers in browser for use without network.
+    - Edits data without network.
+Transactions are queue and submitted when online again.

 1) Vidi is written in Node.js and uses Browserify for the front-end.
 I.e. that both front- and back-end extensions are written in javascript with CommonJS Modules, which means that you need a minimum of skill sets to expand and customize Vidi.